How to Advertise with Email

 Take building this list one step further by segmenting it by product interest, type of prospect, geography or any other marketing demographics that are relevant.
 Depending on the email marketing system chosen, this could be done by sorting based on fields of information OR separate lists could be created for each type of customer.

-Including only customers and those who have opted in or requested to receive information from you will help keep you out of the CAN-SPAM Act violation zone.
-Click Here for more info on CAN-SPAM from the Federal Trade Commission.
+Including only customers and those who have opted in or requested to receive information from you will help keep you out of the CAN-SPAM Act violation zone (Federal Trade Commission).

 Make 'Em Want to Be on Your Email List